-My wife and I decided to downsize, and I decided to shift from vinyl to streaming.
-I bought a Node 2i, but enjoyed it so much I decided to upgrade to a PowerNode 2i and save the space taken up by my receiver.
+My wife and I needed to downsize, and I decided to shift from vinyl to streaming.
+I bought a Node 2i, but enjoyed it so much I went ahead and upgraded to a PowerNode 2i to save the space taken up by my receiver.
 Needless to say, I have much less clutter.
 This space was originally taken up by my old stereo system, 2600 records and a ProJect VCS.
-When we finally do move to a smaller space (temporarily on hold due to COVID-19) since I won’t have a man cave this system will probably be in an entertainment room.
+When we finally do move to a smaller space (temporarily on hold due to COVID-19) this system will probably be in an entertainment room.

 Borykworkshop Black Hornbeam Custom Headphone Stand

 Yurii Boryk from Borykworkshop handcrafted this headphone stand out of black hornbeam.
 Check out his Etsy website for some beautiful stuff.

 I don’t see a way to private message you the requested Tidal playlists.
 I think Audiogon pulled that feature several years ago.
 I added additional comments on my VS feed a few minutes ago as well to reference.
 Send me a text @ 7204756633 and I’ll reply with the Tidal links.

 Not at all!
 No reverb.
 I’m not an acoustic engineer, but I believe the layout of the room has a lot to do with it...it’s an alcove, really, in a really big undeveloped basement.
 If you look at the speaker placement, the sound waves either hit me and my chair or go to the far side of the basement.
 Little to no reflection off the side walls, and the speakers are front ported.
 Also, behind the concrete is southern Maryland solid clay soil.